menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 3. Edit the options for the DHCP scope.

-DHCP server
-  The DHCP server for the scope.
+   * **DHCP server**: The DHCP server for the scope.

-Enabled
-  If selected, the DHCP scope will start allocating IP addresses immediately.
+   * **Enabled**: If selected, the DHCP scope will start allocating IP addresses immediately.
 Clear this option if you want to configure the scope further.

-Start/end of address pool
-  Adjust the first and last IP address in the pool.
+   * **Start/end of address pool**: Adjust the first and last IP address in the pool.

 4. Active Directory Site selection.
 If you have enabled :ref:`active-directory`, the Wizard will ask you which AD site the new DHCP Scope should be associated to.